mairaafreitas/mairaafreitas/README.md

 <h1 align="center">Hi there 👋, I'm Maíra</h1>
-<h3 align="center">I'm a physical education student who recently discovered a new world in software development.
+<h3 align="center">I'm a physical education student who discovered a new world in software development.
 Since then, I have been studying hard to get to improve myself and to start solving real problems.</h3>

 - 🌱 I’m currently learning: **Python, Big O, Data Structures and Algorithms**

 - 📫 How to reach me: **maira.oliveirafreitas@gmail.com**

-- ❤ Things that I love: **I love to read and to watch TV series. 📚📺**
+- ❤ Things that I love: **I love to read, to watch TV series and play 'fall guys'. 📚📺🕹**

 <h3 align="left">Connect with me:</h3>
 <p align="left">